RetroDECK/ES-DE/USERGUIDE.md

 * Full - This is the default mode which enables all functionality.
 * Kiosk - The main menu will be severely restricted, only displaying the entry to change the audio volume.
 The game options menu will be restricted as well, removing the metadata editor and the ability to modify custom game collections.
 And finally the ability to flag or unflag games as favorites will be removed.
 Apart from this all games will be playable.
 * Kid - Only games marked as being suitable for children will be displayed (this flag is set manually per game using the metadata editor).
 Additionally, the game options menu is disabled, as well as the screensaver controls and the ability to flag and unflag games as favorites.
-There is also a separate option available to enable or disable the main menu when in Kid mode, see **Enable menu in kid mode** further [below](USERGUIDE.md#other-settings-1).
+There is also a separate option available to enable or disable the main menu when in Kid mode, see **Enable menu in kid mode** for additional information.

 There is an unlock code available to revert to the Full mode from the Kiosk or Kid mode, as is described when changing this setting from the main menu.
 By default the button sequence is **Up, Up, Down, Down, Left, Right, Left, Right, B, A**.
 It works to use either a keyboard or a configured controller to input the passkey sequence, but it can't be entered when a menu is open.

-The application can also be forced into any of the three modes via the command line options **-force-full**, **--force-kiosk** and **-force-kid**.
+The application can also be forced into any of the three modes via the command line options `-force-full`, `--force-kiosk` and `-force-kid`.
 Note that this is only temporary until the restart of the application, unless the settings menu is entered and the setting is saved to the configuration file (this assumes that the main menu is available in the selected UI mode of course).

 ## Help system